thunderrabbit/barefoot_rob/event_templates/walk_and_talk/shin_yuri_manpukuji_park/shin_yuri_manpukuji_park.en.md

 * The event is on, rain or shine.
 * We'll walk from Shin Yurigaoka station starting FIRST_DEPARTURE_TIME
-* Feel free to join at Manpukuji Hiyama Park by EVENT_TIME.
+* Feel free to join at Manpukuji Hiyama Park by EVENT_TIME_PLUS_10.
 * Take off your shoes in the park; connect with mother earth via leafy mud!
 * Meet friends, enjoy chatting, connecting